jclariviere/jclariviere.github.io/content/2015-11-17-ctf-writeup-rctf-2015-quals-analysis-nginx-log.md

 So the most interesting entries look like this: `...LIMIT 0,1),1,1))!=82),SLEEP(1)...` (highlighted in the snippet).
 We can find the flag value by extracting every character after a `!=`.
 I used Sublime Text's search + multi-select for this, but you can do some vim or regex magic too.
 Pasting these characters in my good old friend [asciitohex](http://www.asciitohex.com) revealed the flag.
-In the snippet above, you can find the first 4 letters: `ROIS`.
+In the snippet above, you can find the first 4 characters: `ROIS`.